 For all that effort you put into talent acquisition, it’s often more cost effective to retain and train.
 In August 2017, BMS Index suggested that salespeople are unlikely to last more than two years at a company.
 In terms of how it impacts your organization – these employees tend to take their skills and experience with them.

 At the same time, dissatisfaction upon departure may pose a risk to your brand reputation.
-But research suggests that most attrition related departure focus on career development or newer avenues to improve individual skill.
+But research suggests that most attrition related departure focuses on career development or newer avenues to improve individual skill.
 This provides organizations with a reservoir of opportunities to tap strong employees with well-structured L&D engines that transition to long-term loyalty.

 Conclusion: A Winning Approach to Sales-Talent Acquisition Strategy

 In three steps, to attract, engage and secure the right talent for your sales function is no easy job.
 But with an understanding of what your employees need along with business requirement, you acquire the opportunity to tailor the recruitment process on an individual level.
-That’s a brilliant experience to deliver, and in today’s world, experience is exactly what talent desires.
+That’s a brilliant experience to deliver, and in today’s world, the experience is exactly what talent desires.

-Topics: Sales Test For Hiring
+Topics: Sales Hiring